Timon14kraan/Project-Proces-and-Safety/src/Introduction.md

-# Introduction
+# Constructions

 This is the folder for the Process and Safety project.
-This project is done by Mika Haarhuis, Tim Scholte Lubberink, Matthijs Seinhorst and Timon Kraan.
+This project is done by Mika Haarhuis, Tim Scholte Lubberink, Matthijs Seinhorst and Timon Kraan. (verder uitleg toevoegen)

 To give you an idea of our project, a state diagram has been created below: